75lb/home-path/README.md

 <a name="module_home-path"></a>
 ## home-path
 Cross-platform home directory retriever, tested on Windows XP, Windows 8.1, Mac OSX, Linux.
+Will use the built-in [`os.homedir`](https://nodejs.org/api/os.html#os_os_homedir) if available.

 <a name="exp_module_home-path--getHomePath"></a>
 ### getHomePath() ⏏